pablobm/pygame-tutorial/00100-simplest-pygame-program/text.md

 pygame.init()
 ```

 Finally, we create a window where we can display our game.
-When we do this, we have to specify what size of window we want.
+When we do this, we have to specify what size of window we have.
 A typical window size is 800 pixels wide and 600 pixels high.
 We would do it like this:

 ```python
 pygame.display.set_mode([800, 600])